smarter-sh/smarter/docs/source/system-management/cloud-infrastructure.rst

 These scripts can be found in the `https://github.com/smarter-sh/smarter-infrastructure <https://github.com/smarter-sh/smarter-infrastructure>`_ repository.
 See the README file in that repository for detailed instructions on how to use Terraform scripts to deploy and manage Smarter infrastructure on AWS.
+This set of Terraform scripts will store its state remotely in an S3 bucket, and it will also enable state locking using DynamoDB to prevent concurrent modifications to the infrastructure.
+See `smarter-infrastructure/aws/terragrunt.hcl <https://github.com/smarter-sh/smarter-infrastructure/blob/main/aws/terragrunt.hcl>`_ for more details.

 Smarter's Terraform scripts are designed to be used with Terragrunt, a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules and managing remote state.